 - Students may replace up to two elective courses with undergraduate courses offered by other University Departments, upon approval from the Department Board.

 The Director of Graduate Studies will be responsible for guiding doctoral students from the time of admission up to the selection of a research supervisor.
 The research supervisor follows each students progress in research and other tasks, and provides the necessary guidance.

 Students who pass their comprehensive examinations have the following additional responsibilities in each semester of their research and writing stages:

-a.
-They must attend the Departmental seminar series (at least the 80% of them).
+- They must attend the Departmental seminar series (at least 80%).

-The Department makes every effort to ensure that doctoral students can have enough income to allow them to leave independently.
-This is accomplished mainly through their 14 employment as research assistants.
-The Department also awards some grants, while students can also secure employment as research assistants.
+The department makes every effort to ensure that doctoral students have enough income to allow them to live independently.
+This is accomplished mainly through their employment as teaching assistants.
+The Department also awards some grants and scholarships, while students can also secure employment as research assistants.